AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/initialization.md

 ### Option 1

-Instantiate an application object and initialize it afterwards.
+Instantiate a `PublicClientApplication` object and initialize it afterwards.
+The `initialize` function is asynchronous and must resolve before invoking other MSAL.js APIs.

 ```javascript
 import * as msal from "@azure/msal-browser";